A domain name can be an important identifier for many directory resources, as part of:

-The primary domain name for a directory is the domain name that is pre-selected as the default value for the ‘domain’ portion of the user name, when an administrator creates a new user in the Azure classic portal or another portal such as the Office 365 admin portal.
+The primary domain name for a directory is the domain name that is pre-selected as the default value for the ‘domain’ portion of the user name, when an administrator creates a new user in the Azure portal, or another portal such as the Office 365 admin portal or the Microsoft Intune portal.
 A directory can have only one primary domain name.
 An administrator can change the primary domain name to be any verified custom domain that is not federated, or to the initial domain.

 Domain names in Azure AD and other Microsoft Online Services

 A domain name must be verified in Azure AD before it can be used by another Microsoft Online Service such as Exchange Online, SharePoint Online, and Intune.
 These other services typically require an administrator to add one or more DNS entries that are particular to the service.

 An Azure web app uses its own mechanism to verify ownership of a domain.
 A domain must be verified for use with Azure AD even if it has been previously verified for use by an Azure web app in a subscription that relies on that Azure AD.
 An Azure web app can use a domain name that has been verified in a different directory from the directory that secures the web app.

 Domain management tasks can be completed from the Azure classic portal and from PowerShell.
 Many tasks can be completed using the Azure AD Graph API.